cj-mills/christianjmills/_posts/2020-12-17-In-Game-Style-Transfer-Experiments-1.md

 ## Kinematica Image Dataset

 I used [OBS](https://obsproject.com/) to record an approximately 13 minute video of the character running around the Kinematica demo.
 I then split the video into separate frames using [ffmpeg](https://ffmpeg.org/).
-I also created mirrored copies of the frames to double my dataset.
+I also created mirrored copies of the frames to double the size of my dataset.
 I ended up resizing the images to `640 x 480` to speed up training.
 My experiment resulted in noticeably less flickering when running the demo.
 Although, I still find the flickering in my results a bit distracting.
 There are also some slight changes in color between the two models.
 However, the differences were mostly lost when creating the Gifs below.

-### Baseline
+### COCO 2014 Training images dataset

 ![base_mosaic_3](..\images\in-game-style-transfer-experiments\part-1\base_mosaic_3.gif)

-### My Results
+### Kinematica Demo Image Dataset

 ![my_mosaic](..\images\in-game-style-transfer-experiments\part-1\my_mosaic.gif)